 Dave Dennett joins our sales team.
 Dave most recently worked at Viking Capital.
-Dave is a twenty-eight year industry veteran with experience in sales, asset allocation, and risk management.
+Dave is a 28-year industry veteran with experience in sales, asset allocation, and risk management.

 Amanda Theriot joins our operations team.
 Amanda will be working in the AR/AP, vendor management, and human resources area.
 Amanda was most recently with Sodexo as a Unit Controller.
 Amanda also served in the U.S. Army as an Information Systems Operator Analyst.

 Julianna Kraft joins our client service team.
 Julianna will be working to support our advisors in meeting our clients’ needs in a responsive and timely manner.
 Julianna was most recently the personal assistant for the lead actress in the Cabrini film that was shot in Buffalo over the summer.

 We continue to build at Sandhill.
 New products, talent acquisition, and innovation will continue to drive the firm.
 CEA performance is our central focus right now.
 The remainder of the firm is operating at a very high level.